peppergrayxyz/linux-sky1/README.md

 ## Overview

 This repository contains:
-- 58 patches on top of Linux 6.18.1 LTS for CIX Sky1 SoC support
+- 58 patches on top of Linux 6.18.2 for CIX Sky1 SoC support
 - Debian packaging to build kernel .deb packages
 - Kernel configuration for arm64